Where to find Sicilian baroque architecture in Noto

 Sicilian Baroque architecture – the streets

 If you’re lucky to visit during the month of May, don’t miss out on the annual flower festival, the Infiorata di Noto.
-Every year, the street of Via Nicolaci is adorned with pictures and also ornaments all in floral display.
+Every year, the street of Via Nicolaci is adorned with pictures and also ornaments in floral display.
 Though I wasn’t there for the festival, I still managed to see some streets with hints of Noto’s floral charms.

-Sicilian architecture – Villadorata Palace
+Sicilian baroque – Villadorata Palace

-Via Nicolaci is also home to the spectacular purely Sicilian Baroque Villadorata Palace.
+Via Nicolaci is also home to the spectacular purely Sicilian baroque Villadorata Palace.
 The residence was once home to Baron Giacomo Nicolaci, a local aristocrat, but today it’s the city’s library.

 The 18th century palace has many striking features.
 Most notably are the wrought-iron balconies and theatrical figures hanging beneath.
 See how many different figures you can count.
 I spotted mermaids, sphinxes and also winged horses.
 Inside the palace are around 90 rooms, some that are also lavishly decorated, such as the Feast Room.

-Sicilian Baroque architecture – the churches
+Architecture in Sicily – the churches

 Where to eat in Noto

 We had an excellent meal eating traditional Sicilian cuisine in Noto at Anche Gli Angeli.
 The food, wine and service is excellent, and the quirky decor also adds to the dining experience.